tommaso-borgato/wildfly-s2i/examples/jms-broker/README.md

 * A jms message provider.
 A servlet that sends messages to a queue.
 * A jms consumer.
 An MDB EJB that consumes messages.

+WARNING: You can't scale the JMS Broker deployment beyond 1.
+To be able to scale the broker, clustering should be configured at the broker level.
+This is outside the scope of this example.

 The builder and runtime images are running JDK11.

 # WildFly Maven plugin configuration